 To resolve errors submitted on your application, call (608) 266-2772 or email

 Grants amounts are expected to be $5,000 per eligible applicant.

 When and how will I receive the money?

-DOR will issue payments by June 30.
+DOR has already issued some payments and will continue to issue payments into August as application errors are resolved.
 You may request to receive the money by direct deposit or have a check mailed to you.

 Will my payment be intercepted to pay delinquent taxes or other debts?